dennischen0/tcca/README.md

 # TCCA Application

-This is a rails app.
+This is going to be the app for TCCA Camp 2014.